suvam0451/dhaaga/README.md

 - ☂️ Supports your favourite SNS platform
 - 🗞️ Easily keep up-to-date with the **Social Hub™**
 - 📍 Browse posts/bookmarks offline as **Collections™**
-- 📩 Custom layouts for mentions, chats and updates
+- 📩 Custom layouts for mentions, chats, and updates
 - 🖼️ Instagram mode for art/photography/blog profiles
 - 📰 Aesthetic™ timelines
 - 💬 Ergonomic post/reply composer
 - 🏕️ Powerful offline capabilities
 - 🦉 Dark mode by default
 - 👌 Tuned Out-of-the-box for one-handed operation
-- 🥳 Fun, Free (💰) and FOSS

 > [!TIP]
 >
 > Dhaaga is designed for day-to-day SNS activities only.</br>
 > Some platform-specific features *(e.g. - admin tools, granular settings)*
 > may be missing.</br>
 > For more details, see [compatibility](https://suvam.io/dhaaga/compatibility)